 Furthermore, Edge’s custom logging feature allows users to log DNS events for valuable insights wherever it suits them.
 That could be a private data lake or a security information and event management (SIEM) tool like Splunk.

 Leveraging Edge and a SIEM tool together allows for automated sifting and detailed analysis of massive amounts of DNS data.
-It can not only alert security teams about known threats but can also identify patterns that would have otherwise gone unnoticed.
+It can not only alert security teams about known threats in real time but can also identify patterns that would have otherwise gone unnoticed.

 A step further with internal queries